otrv4/otrv4/otrv4.md

 ## Security Properties <a name="security-properties"></a>

-TODO: we need to find a better way to describe following (does this belong in the terminology section?)

 In an off the record conversation, both sides can verify the identity of the other participant (but cannot transfer this knowledge to a third party).
 Participants can converse with the assurance that their conversation will not be read or modified by a hostile third party listening to the conversation.